-Editor’s note: It is proposed that this clause contains some brief background for the TR33.811.

 (To Rapporteur: The text below is new)

 The 5G mobile networks is envisioned to enable fast deployment of new services, support of diverse services and business models, and provision of differentiated services in terms of functionalities, performance, and security protection.
 Network slicing is a new network technology/architecture to be employed to meet these requirements.